-The results of our audit determined that the internal controls as designed were properly implemented during the 2020-21 fiscal year.
+The results of our audit determined that the internal controls as designed were properly implemented during the 2022-23 fiscal year.

-Tests of Expenditures
+2. Tests of Expenditures

-We tested expenditures to determine whether Measure U proceeds were spent solely on voter and board approved school facilities projects as set forth in the Bond Projects List and language of the Measure U ballot measure language.
+We tested expenditures to determine whether Measure T proceeds were spent solely on voter and board approved school facilities projects as set forth in the Bond Project List and language of the Measure T ballot measure language.
 Our testing was performed using a sample size sufficient to meet a high level of assurance.

-Testing totaled to \$2,657,050 or 100% of total expenditures for the fiscal year ended June 30, 2021.
+There were no expenditures during the fiscal year ended June 30, 2023.